 The SILC has an established policy regarding the removal of a Council member should there be a violation of the code of ethics or if they acquire 2 or more consecutive unexcused absences from scheduled meetings.
 All meetings are posted in advance according to Nevada open meeting law requirements and there are multiple means listed and available for contacting either a Council member, the Executive Director or the SILC staff to inform them of any absence in advance of a meeting.
 There is no limit to the time prior to a meeting in which notice must be given other than it being prior to the start of the meeting.

 In the event a new Executive Director must be hired under State employment, the Council Chair, Vice Chair, and an additional SILC member will be members of the interview panel and will make the final determination regarding who will be hired for the position.
 The DSE will assist in posting the position, providing the chosen panel with a list of candidates who have applied, and onboarding for state-specific position training and benefit purposes.
 In the event the Chair or Vice Chair is unavailable to participate in the hiring process, another Council member may serve on their behalf.
 Neither the Center staff nor the DSE shall be members of the interview panel to avoid any conflict of interest or undue influence on the SILC.
 Neither the DSE nor the CILs will supervise, direct or otherwise exercise any authority over the Executive Director regarding any SILC business once hired.
 This ensures SILC autonomy from the State agency and Part C centers.
 The DSE will advise and correspond with the SILC Chair and Executive Director regarding any State policies and/or procedures that pertain to State employment benefits and statutory and training requirements of State employees only in regard to his/her supervision.
-Secretarial staff support will be provided by the DSE to take meeting minutes, arrange travel, and maintain files for the SILC, as needed and will remain under the Executive Director’s supervision according to SILC indicators and assurances by ACL.
+At a minimum, 0.25 FTE Secretarial staff support will be provided by the DSE to take meeting minutes, arrange travel, and maintain files for the SILC, as needed and SILC duties will be directed by the SILC Executive Director according to SILC indicators and assurances by ACL.

 The Federal Part B money will be dispensed as the SILC directs in accordance with the State Plan for Independent Living and per ADSD and State policy.
 If there is a concern from the DSE that SILC is not expending funds timely, a resolution will be determined within the allowable time period for expending such funds so that no Part B dollars are unobligated according to the federal grant period.